 So the first answer to the question 'Why train?' is the obvious 'To gain and then improve core editorial skills'.
 If you have never been taught, systematically, how to edit or proofread you should start now.
 Nobody would wake up one morning with a desire to be an accountant and set to work without help.
 Professional editing and proofreading are no different.

-Any freelance on the New DNB's books was working for a client that knew exactly what it wanted and tried to make sure, by every available means, that it got it.
-But not all clients know what they want or need, or can tell freelances how to provide it.
-Some are unaware of the disciplines of the publishing process – which are, roughly, to make radical changes at the front end and minimal ones at the back end – and unschooled freelances can easily be entangled in the general muddle arising from their clients' ignorance.
-How many freelances know a good deal about editing and proofreading but only a little about publishing?
+Any freelancer on the New DNB's books was working for a client that knew exactly what it wanted and tried to make sure, by every available means, that it got it.
+But not all clients know what they want or need, or can tell freelancers how to provide it.
+Some are unaware of the disciplines of the publishing process – which are, roughly, to make radical changes at the front end and minimal ones at the back end – and unschooled freelancers can easily be entangled in the general muddle arising from their clients' ignorance.
+How many freelancers know a good deal about editing and proofreading but only a little about publishing?

 Getting up to speed